 Bartonella is the Cause of Cat Scratch Disease

 Cat scratch disease is the most well-known disease caused by Bartonella henselae.
 Cat fleas carrying Bartonella bacteria defecate on cats, and the bacteria will survive in the feces on cats for many days.
 When cats scratch themselves, the bacteria from the feces get under their claws, then transmitted to humans through a scratch.
-Bartonella bacteria have also been identified in cat saliva and can be transmitted by a cat bite.
+Bartonella bacteria have been identified in cat saliva and can be transmitted by a cat bite.

 How is Bartonella Transmitted?